krisleech/interkonect-server/README.md

 ## Installation

-Create new cloud server using Ubuntu 16.04 LTS (64 bit) as the base image and adding your public SSH key.
-The hostname should be `interkonect.com`.
+Ansible is installed on a control node, typically a developers machine.
+This repository contains the hosts and playbooks for provisioning and deployment.

-### Install Ansible locally
+### Install Ansible

+Ansible 2.x or better is required.

 ```
 apt-add-repository ppa:ansible/ansible